aramperes/onetun/README.md

 All in all, I would not recommend using UDP forwarding for public services, since it's most likely prone to simple DoS or DDoS.

+## Contributing and Maintenance

+I will gladly accept contributions to onetun, and set aside time to review all pull-requests.
+Please consider opening a GitHub issue if you are unsure if your contribution is within the scope of the project.

+**Disclaimer**: I do not have enough personal time to actively maintain onetun besides open-source contributions.

 ## License

 MIT License.
 See `LICENSE` for details.
 Copyright &copy; 2023 Aram Peres.